dilsg/allsky_weather/README.md

 For that I defined my own valiable.
 I called it DS_WETTER.

-My new script index-ds.js create a json-file with the structur:
+My new script index-ds.js creates a json-file with the structur:

 {"DS_WETTER": {  "value": "
 --- Data from the originasl DanielGallo script with always \n at the EndOfLines "}}

+I use crontab to start every 5 minutes the script
+*/5 * * * * /usr/bin/node /home/pi/AllSkyWeather-main/index_ds.js s --output=/home/pi/allsky/config/overlay/extra/weatherds.json --key=xxxxxxxxxxxxxxxxxxx --city=Dresden --region=Europe/Berlin

+For using node I followed the instructions of Daniel Gallo.

-With this file in the extra-file-directory ~/allsky/config/overlay/extra/ you can use the variable DS_WETTER in the overlay-editor.
+With this file in the extra-file-directory ~/allsky/config/overlay/extra/ I can use the variable DS_WETTER in the overlay-editor.

 ![image](https://github.com/dilsg/allsky_weather/assets/52743419/9134fa32-bc6e-4a83-b537-84fa6a871fe8)